Inna-B10/spot-game/README.md

 - Full transition from JSON seed system → Prisma DB with export/import workflow
 - Image areas support (circle or rectangular)
-- Level editor with “save” button active only when changes are detected
+- Stage editor with “save” button active only when changes are detected
 - Game pages use ISR and optimized image loading

 ---